What’s up with Dryer Sheets?

 Dryer Sheets: How they’re Made and Why we use them.

 Dryer Sheers were invented in the late 1960s, by Conrad Gaiser and his wife Audrey.
 They lived on the top floor of an apartment duplex with the laundry all the way on the ground floor.
 Audrey would have to run at the last minute to get the fabric softener in the load before it dried completely!
 Conrad, who worked in the cleaning industry for quite some time wanted to make things easier on his wife.
-He applied fabric softer to a piece of scrap fabric and named his creation the Tumble Puff.
+He applied fabric softer to sheet fabric and named his creation the Tumble Puff.
 (Source: C&EN) He sold his invention to Proctor & Gamble in 1969 and after a few changes, it became known as the Bounce dryer sheet we see in stores today!

 How are dryer sheets made?
 They start off as a non-woven polyester material coated with a softening agent and fragrance.
 There is very little difference between brands, usually only the surfactant that is used is different.
 A surfactant is a compound of fatty acids that contains a positive charge.
 (Source: ACS) Some dryer sheets may also contain a calcium clay, this just protects your clothing from getting any stains from the fabric softener on the dryer sheet if it releases the surfactant to early!